rickymagner/MNIST-Model-Explorer/README.md

 1. **Model Loading**: Create `ModelStore` object to hold information managing existing models in provided directory.
 2. **Gradio App**: Start a Gradio server to visualize model performance and interact with the models in the `ModelStore`.

+## Learning Ideas

+Looking to learn more about Pytorch, Gradio, or neural networks?
+Just fork this repo and try implementing any of the following:
+- Implement incorporating convolutional layers into the network architecture before the fully connected layers.
+- Add different dataset selection (e.g. Fashion MNIST, CIFAR-10, etc.).
+- Add more optimizer selections based on Pytorch's available optimizers.
+- Include option for GPU-training (but ensure it's still fast for users without GPUs, i.e. not too many `.to` calls in CPU setting).
+- Better handle multiple values for number of epochs using checkpoints.
+- Allow users to insert dropout layers via special syntax e.g. `--hidden-layers 256 d 32 d`.